-Vitamin B12 is critical for is the synthesis of the myelin sheaths around nerve fibers.
-There is a growing relationship between multiple sclerosis, which involves the disintegration of myelin and brain white matter and vitamin B12 deficiency.
-Often the first signs of B12 deficiency are nervous system related with cognitive disturbances and peripheral neuropathy among the most common.
+Vitamin B12 is critical for the synthesis of the myelin sheaths around nerve fibers.
+There is a growing relationship between multiple sclerosis, which involves the disintegration of myelin and brain white matter, and vitamin B12 deficiency.
+Often the first signs of B12 deficiency are nervous system-related with cognitive disturbances and peripheral neuropathy among the most common.

 Metformin, Pregnancy and Maternal and Fetal Complications

 Considering that half the population is female, many of whom are on Metformin and may become pregnant, we must consider the potential effects of Metformin-induced vitamin B12 deficiency during pregnancy.
 As troubling as the effects of B12 deficiency are on non-pregnant individuals, during pregnancy they can be devastating.
 Vitamin B12 deficiency during pregnancy leads to an increased incidence of neural tube defects and anencephaly (the neural tube fails to close during gestation).
 Once thought to be solely related to folate deficiency (vitamin B9) which Metformin also induces, researchers are now finding that B12 has a role in neural tube defects as well.